 - Role (Client, Pentester)

-- Link a Status (Requested, Proposal, Scheduled, Onboarding, Testing, Reporting, Remediation, On Hold, Completed, Cancelled)
+- Link a Status (Requested, Proposal, Scheduled, Onboarding, Testing, Reporting, Remediation, Completed, Cancelled, On Hold)

 - Set Task Priority if you have more than one task linked to the same Status.